Last Updated: 8/2/20 | August 2nd, 2020

 The Maldives conjure up images of pristine beaches, reef-ringed atolls, and luxurious bungalows on the water where lucky guests can observe fish through glass floors and jump into the sea from their balcony.

-This island nation has always been on my “bucket list,” so when I decided to visit Sri Lanka and Dubai last month, the Maldives was a logical and obvious addition to my itinerary.
+This island nation has always been on my “bucket list,” so when I decided to visit Sri Lanka and Dubai, the Maldives was a logical and obvious addition to my itinerary.

 In 2009, the Maldivian government allowed locals to open their own guesthouses and restaurants to tourists.
-Whereas before, travelers were limited to the resort islands, now they can visit and stay on any local island they choose to.
-Suddenly, homestays, hotels, and guesthouses have started popping up.
+Whereas before, travelers were limited to the resort islands, now they can visit and stay on any local island they choose.
+Suddenly, homestays, hotels, and guesthouses started popping up.

 It was a momentous shift in policy that finally allowed locals a piece of the economic pie.

 Though I wanted to experience everyday life, the aforementioned idyllic images rippled through my mind.
-There was no way I could miss a chance at experiencing that kind of luxury.
+There was no way I could miss a chance to experience that kind of luxury.

 Splitting my nine-day visit into two parts, I decided to spend four days in a resort and five days on the “real” islands.